 Alternatively, the stand can be positioned in front of the screen so that the TV can be positioned more or less flush against a wall.
 To these eyes that's actually the more striking of the two positioning options, but which will suit you will depend on your room and furniture.
 Wall-mounting is of course also an option, with the stand detaching entirely.

 At 4.3cm the A95K is just a smidge thinner than the LG C2 (4.5cm) but a fair bit thicker than the G2 (2.5cm).
 Because the plastic chassis section at the back covers more of the set’s rear than is typical of an OLED, it could possibly be mistaken for a backlit TV, with only a small section of OLED super-slimness on display.
-This rear enclosure has a grid pattern that makes the TV's behind a little more interesting than that of other sets, and plastic panels can be used to hide the connections and cables.
+This rear enclosure has a grid pattern that makes the TV's behind a little more interesting than that of most other sets, and plastic panels can be used to hide the connections and cables.

 Towards the top of the back panel is an unusual rectangular notch.
 This is for the Bravia CAM camera, which comes with the A95K (and the Z9K 8K MiniLED TV) and magnetically attaches at this point, peeking over the top edge of the screen.